-4.3.2 - Institution has an IT policy, makes appropriate budgetary provision and updates its IT facilities including Wi-Fi facility enabled with 2GBPS bandwidth 24x7providing anytime anywhere access to knowledge and learning resources, keeping in line with demand from students and faculty.
+4.3.2 - Institution has an IT policy, makes appropriate budgetary provision and updates its IT facilities including Wi-Fi facility

+The SVKM'S NMIMS had deployed bestIT infrastructure and Applications development for Academic and Research support.
+The campus is WiFi enabled with 2GBPS bandwidth 24x7providing anytime anywhere access to knowledge and learning resources, keeping in line with demand from students and faculty.
 The internet bandwidth is enhanced from 100 Mbps to 2 Gbps over last eight years, so that the academic and research activities can be handled with better connectivity.
 Over 4000+ LAN points were augmented across the campus.
 WiFi Access points over 1500+ numbers were deployed across the campus in academic blocks for 24X7 internet service for enabling students and faculty to stay connected and access to academic content, anywhere in the campus.
-Deployed 1800 + Wi-Fi access point of Cisco /Aruba across the campus.
-Deployed 600 + Smartboards across the campus.
-In our Data Centre the Servers and Networks are maintained and provide Computing facility with Network connectivity, across the Data centre and other buildings.
-Server infrastructure includes high power computing 5 Rack and 4 Blade Servers with 35 TB capacity of SAN storage.
+Deployed 1800 + Wi-Fi access point of Cisco /Aruba across the campus. • Deployed 600 + Smartboards across the campus.
+In our Data Centre the Servers and Networks are maintained and provide Computing facility with Network connectivity, across the Data centre and other buildings.Server infrastructure includes high power computing 5 Rack and 4 Blade Servers with 35 TB capacity of SAN storage.
 The Computer Maintenance cell (CMC) consisting of all the system staff will work under one roof taking care of the Network, Hardware, Software, Projector and Ups maintenance activities of the Institution.
 In this connection email ids are created for the queries related to system services, Network Issues and Hardware Issues.Over 1600+ Desktops were deployed in the computer labs across the Campus to giving Computing facility to the Students and Faculty for Hands on practical sessions.